frnsys/half_earth/readme.md

 EDITOR_URL=https://my.editor.url
 ```

-The editor for the live game is private so you will need to setup your own, or you can directly edit `editor/data.json`.
+The editor for the live game is private so you will need to setup your own, or you can directly edit `editor/data.json`, or you can run a local copy of the editor (see the `editor` folder).
+If you do the latter two you should instead just run `just update_local` to use your local editor data.

 ---